mattramirez7/mattramirez7/README.md

 #### Hello Github users!

-I am currently a senior majoring in informatics with a focus in software development and minor in data science at the University of Washington - Seattle Campus ℹ️🏫 <br>
+Currently a senior majoring in informatics with a focus in software development and minor in data science at the University of Washington iSchoolℹ️🏫 <br>

-I have a passion for software development and am currently working on projects in both eCommerce web and iOS mobile development 🖥️📱
+Passion for software development and currently working on projects in both web eCommerce and iOS mobile application development 🖥️📱

-I am actively seeking roles in software engineering.
+Actively seeking entry-level roles in software engineering.
 I am both excited and eager to put my skills and expertise to use!👨🏻‍💻

 <p align="center">
   <i>Open to hearing about opportunities!
 (Contact Information below)</i>